-Single column designs work best on mobile, and easily allows users to scroll through vertically, just like they do on every social media site.
+Single-column designs work best on mobile, and easily allow users to scroll through vertically, just like they do on every social media site.
 Additionally, keep your headlines and buttons large, which makes it easier to click on mobile.

 5 - Personalize your emails